AruniMishra/aws/awsTutorial/AWS.md

 ### AWS Certificate Manager

 - Although you can upload certificates to CloudFront, it doesn’t mean that you can import third-party SSL certificates on it.
 If you got your certificate from a third-party CA then you have to import the certificate into ACM or upload it to the IAM certificate store first.
 You would also not be able to export the certificate that you have loaded in CloudFront nor assign them to your EC2 or ELB instances as it would be tied to a single CloudFront distribution

+### SWF

+- You can use **markers** to record events in the workflow execution history for application specific purposes.
+Markers are useful when you want to record custom information to help implement decider logic.
+For example, you could use a marker to count the number of loops in a recursive workflow.

+- Using **Signals** just enables you to inject information into a running workflow execution.

+- Using **Timers** just enables you to notify your decider when a certain amount of time has elapsed.

+- Likewise, using **Tags** just enables you to filter the listing of the executions when you use the visibility operations.